 - Foxhall Forbes, H. (2017).
 Making Manifest God's Judgement: Interpreting Ordeals in Late Anglo-Saxon England.
 In Writing, Kingship and Power in Anglo-Saxon England.
 Naismith, R. & Woodman, D.A.
 Cambridge University Press.
 259-280.

-- Foxhall Forbes, H. (2017).
+- Foxhall Forbes, Helen (2017).
 Searching for Conversion in the Early English Laws.
 In Transforming Landscapes of Belief in the Early Medieval Insular World and Beyond: Converting the Isles II.
 Edwards, N., Ní Mhaonaigh, M. & Flechner, R. Turnhout: Brepols.
 145-174.

 - Foxhall Forbes, Helen (2016).
 O domine libera anima meam!
 Visualizing Purgatory in Anglo-Saxon England.
 In The Anglo-Saxons and the Visual Imagination.
 Niles, J.D., Klein, Stacy S. & Wilcox, J. Tempe, Arizona: Arizona Center for Medieval and Renaissance Studies.
 6.

 - Foxhall Forbes, Helen (2012).
 'Sealed with the cross: protecting the body in Anglo-Saxon England'.
 In Embodied Knowledge: Historical Perspectives on Technology and Belief.
 Stig Sørensen, M.L. & Rebay-Salisbury, K. Oxbow.
 52-66.

 - Swan, Mary & Foxhall Forbes, Helen (2010).
 Oxford, Bodleian Library, Hatton 113.
 In The Production and Use of English Manuscripts 1060 to 1220.
 Da Rold, Orietta, Kato, Takako, Swan, Mary & Treharne, Elaine